--> Power Factor Correction techniques

 Importance of power factor improvement

 • For consumers: A consumer has to pay electricity charges for his maximum demand in kVA plus the units consumed.
-If the consumer imporves the power factor, then there is a reduction in his maximum kVA demand and consequently there will be annual saving due to maximum demand charges.
+If the consumer improves the power factor, then there is a reduction in his maximum kVA demand and consequently, there will be annual savings due to maximum demand charges.
 Although power factor improvement involves extra annual expenditure on account of p.f. correction equipment, yet improvement of p.f. to a proper value results in the net annual saving for the consumer.

 Power Factor Correction Formula